keu/docs/software/ci-cd.md

 Creating a Service Account at the Workspace level allows you to deploy to *multiple* Airflow deployments with one code push, while creating them at the Deployment level ensures that your CI/CD pipeline only deploys to one particular deployment on Astronomer.

-Read below for guidelines on how to create a service account via the CLI and via the Astronomer UI.
+Read below for guidelines on how to create a service account via the CLI and via the Software UI.

 ### Create a Service Account via the CLI